Convoy C8+ flashlight review:

 - Convoy C8+

 Build Quality and Anodizing

 Once unpacked, you see that you have a nice quality product, the build quality is excellent, everything fits together perfectly, and it feels solid.
-The anodising is a matt black Type Military HA III.
-Tthis type of anodization gives a lot of grip and is not smooth as you sometimes have with other anodized aluminum parts.
+The anodizing is a matte black Type Military HA III, which helps with the grip.
+The anodization is not smooth as you sometimes see with other brands.

 Knurling and Threads

-The threading of the battery tube is rectangular tapped.
-Its easy to open and close it.
-The back of the tube is nicely anodized, so you can unscrew the end cap with switch (tailcap lockout) to prevent accidental switching on of the lamp.
+The threading of the battery tube is rectangularly tapped.
+It’s easy to open and close.
+The threads on the rear end of the tube are anodized, so you can unscrew the tail cap for a mechanical lockout.
 See the photos.

 LED, Lens Bezel and Reflector

 The CREE XPL HI Led sits on a copper DTP board (This abbreviation stands for Direct Thermal Path).
 This means that there is a direct thermal connection between the PCB (led star) on which the LED is mounted to the housing of the flashlight.
 As a result, the heat generated by the LED can be directly absorbed to the housing of the flashlight.
 This cooling benefits the light output because an LED becomes less efficient at higher temperatures.
 Cheaper flashlights with less ideal thermal properties it often occurs that the amount of light (output) of the LED rapidly decreases because the LED can not properly dissipate its heat.
 In the case of the C8+, the heat distribution is quite good.
 This is not the only reason why it’s one of the best cheap flashlights.

 The MCPCB is neatly mounted inside the flashlight with 2 screws so the DTP is well connected to the housing.
 And the LED can dissipate heat through the housing better.